-Beagles and Books is excited to share some of our current reads in It’s Monday!
+Bella and I are excited to share our latest reads in It’s Monday!
 What Are You Reading? #IMWAYR is a community of bloggers who link up to share what they are reading.
 Kellee Moye of Unleashing Readers and Jen Vincent of Teach Mentor Texts decided to give it a #kidlit focus and encourage everyone who participates to visit at least 3 of the other #kidlit book bloggers that link up and leave comments for them.

 Our Recent Reads:

-Thank you for visiting Beagles and Books!
-Happy reading!
+Bella and I thank you for visiting Beagles and Books!